gitblit/fathom/fathom-site/docs/metrics.md

 ## Usage

-The most elegant way to use Fathom's Metrics integration is with annotations.
+The most elegant way to use Fathom's [DropWizard Metrics] integration is with annotations.

 | Annotation | Description                                                                                |
 |------------|--------------------------------------------------------------------------------------------|